Ultimate Guide To Backpacking Across Southeast Asia

 If you walk past someone with a grill that is cooking up some meat ask to buy the one he is currently cooking and wait a couple minutes.
 Don’t take the old one that has been sitting there for who knows how long.

-The best countries for local food are probably Thailand and Vietnam but everyone has different tastes.
+The best countries for local food in Southeast Asia are probably Thailand and Vietnam but everyone has different tastes.
 Just look for crowded restaurants that do good business and make the food fresh.

 Local Asian Customs